 Ornamental Grasses Colorado landscaping

 Ornamental grasses Colorado landscaping work hard so that gardeners don’t have to.
-With good drainage, they will grow in most soils.
+With good drainage, they will grow in most soils, and many are drought tolerant, making them perfect for Colorado’s unique climate.
 Once you start landscaping with ornamental grasses you will be amazed by how many varieties, sizes, shapes, and colors are available.
-Also, consider using an ornamental grass in a container garden, using the thriller, filler, and spiller theory.
+Also, consider using ornamental grass in a container garden, using the thriller, filler, and spiller theory.

 Soften hardscaping